Spiral wave chimeras in populations of oscillators coupled to a slowly varying diffusive environment: Spiral wave chimeras in a FitzHugh-Nagumo oscillator system

 \subsection{The three-component FitzHugh-Nagumo model}

-The existence of spiral wave chimeras in populations of oscillators coupled via a slowly changing environment, as we find, is quite robust and insensitive to the specific model.
-To show that, we choose another kind of classical oscillator such as FitzHugh-Nagumo (FHN) type oscillator as the local dynamics of the system.
+The existence of spiral wave chimeras in populations of oscillators coupled via a slowly changing environment, as we find, is quite robust and not dependent on the specific model.
+To show that, we choose another kind of classical oscillator such as the FHN type oscillator as the local dynamics of the system.
 Specifically, the intrinsic dynamics variables are chosen as $\mathbf{Z}=(u,v)$ and the dynamical functions as $\mathbf{F}(\mathbf{Z})=(au-\gamma u^3-v,u-v)$, and we set the environmental variable $\mathbf{z}=w$.
 Then the interaction terms are chosen as $\mathbf{H}(\mathbf{Z},\mathbf{z})=-\eta w$ and $\mathbf{G}(\mathbf{Z},\mathbf{z})=u-w$.
 Finally, the coupled equations read \cite{alonso_jcp11,li_pre16,li_cnns21}

 Here $u$ and $v$ represent an activator and inhibitor, respectively.
 They denote the state of the oscillator.
-The variable $w$ means the external environment through which oscillators communicate with each other.
-In one word, the above equation describes large populations of FHN oscillators coupled via a diffusive environment.
-As $\tau_{w}$ is chosen a big value, such a diffusive environment changes slowly. $a$, $\gamma$ and $b$ are the parameters determining the intrinsic dynamics of the oscillator. $\eta$ is related to the coupling strength and $l_{w}^{2}$ is the diffusion coefficient of the environment variable.
+The variable $w$ can be viewed as the external environment through which oscillators communicate with each other. $a$, $\gamma$ and $b$ are the parameters determining the intrinsic dynamics of the oscillator. $\eta$ is related to the coupling strength and $D_{w}$ is the diffusion coefficient of the environment variable. $\tau_{w}$ is the characteristic time of $w$.
+It is noted that we have shown previously that SWCs exist in a wide parameter regime of this system and even breakup of SWCs \cite{li_pre16,li_cnns21}.
+However, our previous works mainly focus on a finite value of $\tau_{w}$ which is not large.
+Here we just further show an example of that SWCs exist even when $\tau_{w}$ is large enough, similar to the case of SL oscillators.